XM395 precision guided mortar munition: History

-In July 2012, the Army announced fielding of the APMI precision mortar to Stryker Brigade Combat Teams in Afghanistan.
+In July 2012, the Army announced the fielding of APMI precision mortar to Stryker brigade combat teams in Afghanistan.
 Previously, the rounds were fielded by dismounted troops stationed on combat outposts.
-When paired with the M1129 Stryker Double-V Hull Mortar Carrier Vehicle (MCVV) mobile platform, it increases the battlespace where the guided rounds can be used.
+When paired with the M1129 Stryker double-V-hull mortar carrier vehicle (MCVV) mobile platform, it increases the battlespace where the guided rounds can be used.

 The Army bought 5,480 mortar guidance kits in response to an operational needs statement in Afghanistan, sometimes hitting as close as 2.2 meters from the target.
 With the success of the XM395, the Army is seeking a guided 120 mm mortar Program of Record with comparable accuracy through the High Explosive Guided Mortar (HEGM) proposal.
 Deliveries would not take place until around 2020, so ATK is pushing to continue orders of the XM395 to avoid an inventory gap if a contingency arises.
 HEGM seeks to improve upon APMI through increased range, reliability, and lethality.
 The Army developed its own HEGM prototype called the Guided Enhanced Fragmentation Mortar (GEFM), which will be made available to industry when a request for proposals is released to industry to offer their own smart mortar solutions.
 The HEGM program objective is to create a round accurate to within one meter CEP, with dual GPS/SAL guidance to hit targets that have relocated and to function in a GPS-degraded environment.
-The Army closed its initial solicitation period for designs in January 2017, and plans to award multiple contracts by the end of the year, leading to an open competition in 2018 and production beginning in 2021 with 14,000 HEGM rounds to be produced.
+The Army closed its initial solicitation period for designs in January 2017 and plans to award multiple contracts by the end of the year, leading to an open competition in 2018 and production beginning in 2021 with 14,000 HEGM rounds to be produced.